 We will trek uphill through dense rhododendron and juniper forests to reach Lapu Besi.
 We continue our trek and pass some villages, streams, and waterfalls before we reach Machha Khola (930 m).

-As we are still in lower Tsum valley, we will be trekking for another couple of days to reach the upper Tsum Valley.
-Chasing the majestic panorama of Shringi Himal (7161m), we trek for 3-4 hours to reach Chumling (2363 m).
-On our way, we will trek along small water streams and cross a couple of wooden bridges.
-On arrival we will see the traditional houses and beautiful stone paved streets, for which Chumling is famed.
+As we are still in the lower Tsum Valley, we will be trekking for another couple of days to reach the upper Tsum Valley.
+Chasing the majestic panorama of Shringi Himal (7161m), we travel for 3-4 hours to reach Chumling (2363 m).
+We will hike along small water streams and cross wooden bridges.
+On arrival, we will see the traditional houses and beautiful stone-paved streets for which Chumling is famed.
 This section is way easier than the Annapurna Base Camp trek.

-As we trek towards upper Tsum valley, we will see some significant places in the region and Mu Gompa (3700 m) is one of them.
+As we trek towards the upper Tsum valley, we will see some significant places in the region, and Mu Gompa (3700 m) is one of them.
 Mu Gompa is a large monastery housing around 100 monks, located at the highest and farthest point in the Tsum valley.
 We will climb by Mani walls and walk alongside Yangdol Khola to reach Mu Gompa – filled with ancient Buddhist culture.
 On our way, we will come across several yak herds carrying goods to the local villages.

 Trekking through rough ridges, we pass several water streams, waterfalls, and small Himalayan villages to reach Ripchet (2468 m) – a fertile valley with good farmlands.

 Trekking through subtropical regions, we will cross a couple of wooden bridges to reach Dobhan.
 During the 7-8 hours of trek, we will stumble across remote villages where we can enjoy lunch.
 From here, instead of taking the Annapurna Circuit trek, we take the same way back.